adrianlois/PS-ActiveDirectory-AzureAD-O365/20.Full-Export-ADObjects-MultipleDomains/README.md

 ## FullExport-ADObjects_Output-Excel.ps1

 This script is the same as the main FullExport-ADObjects.ps1 script.
-With the difference that it adds three new optional functions designed for corporate environments and a more presentable and customized final presentation using the MS Excel module.
+With the difference that it adds three new optional functions designed for corporate environments and a more visual and customized in format .XLSX final presentation using the MS Excel module.

 ```ps
 Install-Module -Name ImportExcel